Metaphor Computer Systems: Patriot Partners

 and instead "market Metaphor's business analysis software for use on" the IBM PS/2.

 The attempt was to create an organization that could produce a solid business line of object-oriented software.
 Rather than capitalize the venture, IBM purchased the Metaphor software division in 1991 and operated it as a wholly owned, independent subsidiary, and the hardware and field repair division was spun off into its own company, Sequence Support Services.
-In May 1992, Sequence Support Services ceased operations.
+In May 1993, Sequence Support Services ceased operations.
 In October 1994, Metaphor ceased operations.

 Meta5

 In March 2000, IBM licensed the Metaphor IBM Intelligent Decision Server (IDS) technology to Relational Development Systems (RDS), which was renamed Meta5.

 Product overview

 Hardware

 Released in September 1984, the Metaphor workstation had infrared wireless input devices: keyboard, mouse, numeric pad, and five-function keypad.
-This was the first commercial appearance of a cordless mouse.
-The input devices docked in the desktop workstation where they were recharged.
+This was the first commercial appearance of cordless input devices like mouse, etc. The input devices docked in the desktop workstation where they were recharged, or could be attached individually by removable cords to the workstation, if needed.
 Objects on the desktop and open applications had a uniform command set that could be controlled by the keypad which had Copy, Move, Delete, Options, and Size.
 The workstations were Motorola 68000-based, networked with Ethernet, and contained 1 MB RAM.

 The industrial design of the workstation was done by Mike Nuttall of Matrix Product Design.
 It won a gold medal from the IDSA.
 The workstation itself was engineered by James Yurchenco at David Kelley Design.
 Both Matrix and David Kelley Design were precursors of IDEO.

 Two different workstations models were produced.
 Workstation One had an external electronics enclosure.
 Workstation Two had integrated electronics.
 Workstation Three, which included a color screen, was designed through final prototypes, but was never taken into production.

 In August 1988, the Workstation 2XP was released which adapted a standard PC into a Metaphor workstation using a 68000-based co-processor card with 2 MB RAM, Ethernet adapter, three-button mouse, and 15-inch color monitor.

 Metaphor released 80386-based workstations in July 1989: 16 MHz 386SX-based Model 216 and 20 MHz 386-based Model 220, each with 4 MB RAM.